mstrimas/smoothr/README.md

 `jagged_lines` contains 9 lines with sharp edges for smoothing, some are closed loops requiring special treatment of the endpoints and some are multipart lines.
-For variety, let's smooth these using spline
+For variety, let’s smooth these using spline
 interpolation:

     par(mar = c(0, 0, 0, 0), oma = c(4, 0, 0, 0), mfrow = c(3, 3))